HostWeb12115/aztec-packages/docs/docs/the_aztec_network/operation/monitoring_example_troubleshooting.md

 **Solutions**:
 - Verify Prometheus is running: `docker compose ps prometheus`
-- Check data source URL in Grafana (should be `http://prometheus:9090`)
+- Check the data source URL in Grafana (should be `http://prometheus:9090`)
-- Test Prometheus endpoint: `curl http://localhost:9090/api/v1/query?query=up`
+- Test the Prometheus endpoint: `curl http://localhost:9090/api/v1/query?query=up`
 - Ensure Grafana and Prometheus are on the same Docker network

 ## Next Steps